This month’s theme for The Hustle is people who game the system. This is the first of the weekly series.

 After publishing a book, Amazon gives you the option of giving it away for free for up to 5 days.
 This is when I used to send the book to 20 friends to review.
 I’d write each review for them, so all they had to do is copy and paste.

 This worked well, but it was also a pain in the ass, so I recently started paying someone to find reviewers for me.

 I found my fake reviewer on Craigslist after I posting an ad looking for a content writer.
 He ended up being a part of some kind of review circle that I still don’t really understand, but I pay $3 per review that he gets me.
 However, there are tons of sites that do this.

 Do I directly pay for positive reviews?
 Ehh, it’s a thin line, I pay people to “read” my books and hopefully they’ll review it.
 The reviews just always happen to be positive.

 It’s probably important to mention that I’m one of the best Kindle authors.
 If I make it sound easy, it’s because I kick ass at the processes required to market a book.
 Plus, I don’t give a shit what people think about me and have no problem creating smut.
 So I guess that helps.
 Thousand of authors have tried to do what I have, and failed miserably.
 I’m not being arrogant about it, it’s a quantifiable fact.

 A note from The Hustle

 To prove whether this anonymous’s author word is legit, we spent the last week gaming Amazon and trying to become a bestseller in one week.
-We’ll reveal the results on Monday, along with why this is a big problem that you should actually give a shit about.
+Here are the results.